Add to MyChemicals Print Friendly Page

 Reactivity

-Materials in this group are generally soluble in water.
-The resulting solutions contain moderate concentrations of hydrogen ions and have pHs of less than 7.0.
-They react as acids to neutralize bases.
-These neutralizations generate heat, but less or far less than is generated by neutralization of inorganic acids, inorganic oxoacids, and carboxylic acid.
-They usually do not react as either oxidizing agents or reducing agents but such behavior is not impossible.
+Compounds in this group react as weak acids to neutralize bases.
+These neutralizations generate heat, but less than is generated by neutralization of inorganic acids, inorganic oxoacids, or carboxylic acids.
 Many of these compounds catalyze organic reactions.

 Toxicity